What is CVS?

 cvs add -kb file

 However there is a problem!
 When you do the first commit on the file CVS puts the whole of the binary in the commit mail message.
-Therefore, the socially responsible thing to do is to make the first commit a dummy file and then commit the real file as a second commit.
+Therefore, the socially responsible thing to do, unless the binary file is small, is to make the first commit a dummy file and then commit the real file as a second commit.

 Creating a new directory